colpal/actions-batch-docker/README.md

       changed-files: '${{ steps.changed.outputs.json }}'
       # The Docker registry prefix you are attempting to push to
       registry: gcr.io/your-project-id
-      # If set to false, the images will only be built and tagged.
-Defaults to true
+      # If set to 'false', the images will only be built and tagged.
+Defaults to 'true'
-      deploy: true
+      deploy: 'true'
       # JSON list of additional tags that will be added to each of the deployed images in the remote container repository.
 Defaults to empty list '[]'
       image-tags: '[]'
 ```